tuur29/FrietDB/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+When publishing to Github Pages you should use this command: `ng build --prod --base-href "https://USERNAME.github.io/REPOSITORY_NAME/"`
+Next you should push your dist/ folder to the gh-pages branch with: `git subtree push --prefix dist origin gh-pages`.
+Also don't forget to remove your api keys in the generated main.js file (search for "api")!

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).